longturn/freeciv21/docs/Contributing/visual-studio.rst

   ``UWP*``, and ``Android``.
 Unless you intend to develop for those platforms, you do not need to download and install those components.

-Now to install the extension.
+To install the extension.
 In Visual Studio, click on :menuselection:`Extensions --> Manage Extensions --> Online`.
-In the upper right of the window, you will see a search box.
-Search for :strong:`Qt Visual Studio Tools`.
-Select it in the center and click the :guilabel:`Install` button.
-When it is finished downloading, close Visual Studio.
-A new window will come up that installs the extension.
-When finished re-open Visual Studio.
+Search for :strong:`Qt Visual Studio Tools` and install it.

-Now we need to set the version of Qt in the extension's options.
+To set the version of Qt in the extension's options.
 Click on :menuselection:`Extensions --> Qt VS Tools --> Qt Versions`.
 Add version ``5.15`` and in the path enter:
 :file:`C:\\Qt\\5.15.2\\msvc2019_64\\bin`.